Updated: Mar 17

 To deepen these practices, and to learn other useful tools that will help you in your relationships, feel free to email or call for a free consultation.
-I am a licensed psychotherapist in Vietnam.
+I am a licensed psychotherapist (similar to a psychologist) in Vietnam.

 I hope this is useful!
 Thanks for reading…

 To support more ad-free content like this, you can buy me a coffee!